alexwine36/Portfolio/apps/portfolio/content/projects/tableau-extensions/index.md

    2. Caulk openings and trim
    3. Touch up walls and ceilings
 4. Paint punch
-   1. Come back to touch up missed items
+   1. Come back to touch-up missed items

-With Tableau providing data to the extension, it is then possible to manipulate the data.
+With Tableau providing data to the extension, it is possible to aggregate and manipulate the data.
+The extension allows you to calculate a house completion timeline by averaging task durations and the estimated frequency of house visits.
+This timeline provides a template to better inform the number of houses you are able to get under contract without overloading the business and delaying current projects.

 <!--
 ```mermaid